Proud to support R-CALF USA

 Occupation: 5th generation cattleman tracing back to roots in Germany.

-Operation: “Due to my age, I’ve sold my cows.
-I have a custom grazing operation in SW Knox County where I practice intensive rotational grazing.
-I feed cattle in various custom feedlots, feeding drug free when I can find the natural feeder cattle.
-Years ago, I raised drug-free calves by using a direct-fed probiotic additive.
-I now have my own probiotic company, Dinklage Enterprises, LLC, where I make and sell Natural Defense livestock microbial products.”
+Operation: I have a custom grazing operation in SW Knox County where I practice intensive rotational grazing.
+I have fed cattle in various custom feedlots, feeding drug-free calves by using a direct-fed probiotic additive.
+I now have my own probiotic company, Dinklage Enterprises, LLC, where I make and sell Natural Defense livestock microbial products.

 What does the cattle business mean to Dinklage: “The cattle business to me means producing a great product.
 Because I started out as a cattle feeder in Cuming County, NE, I felt great satisfaction from starting out lightweight calves, keeping them healthy, feeding, and watching them grow.
 Then finally finishing them at 1400 lbs., having them yield 64%, and grade choice and prime.
 When I started my cow herd, it was like Christmas in the spring to see what the calves were like from my AI breeding program as they raced and played on my Sandhills ranch.
 There’s nothing like raising quality beef and making a profit while doing it.”

-Family: Jim’s wife Pat is a retired school music teacher.
-She still continues to substitute teach and takes an active role in their ranching operation.
-Their son Aaron and wife Stacey have a daughter Allie.
-Aaron is livestock production specialist for Purina and has his own cow-calf operation.
+Family: Jim's wife Pat is a retired school music teacher and takes an active role in their ranching operation.
+Their son Aaron and wife Stacey have a daughter and son.
+Aaron is a livestock production specialist for Purina and manages Niobrara Valley Feed Service in Valentine.
+Aaron and his family also have a cow-calf operation.

 Operation: Wright is a fourth-generation rancher and his day-to-day operation includes a cow-calf operation with just enough grass to feed the cows and enough cows to eat the grass.
 He is proud his grandfather was a cattle-trader.
-Along with his son Isaac, the ranch hand, he backgrounds the calves to 600-700 lbs.
+Along with his son Isaac, we background our calves to 600-700 lbs.
 Wright also sells hay.

 What does ranching mean to Wright: "I love putting up hay; I like the baby calves in the spring and enjoy weaning them.
 There isn’t anything about ranching I don’t like.
 I’m a fourth generation rancher and my son Isaac is the fifth.
 I have a huge burden to those before me and my successors coming up to keep this business alive and well.
 If I don’t stand up for the independent rancher, who will?
 No one."